 Finally, it prevents unintentional electric starter operation in vehicles so equipped by disabling the electric starter and ignition circuits in the MPEM or ECU.

 DESS (Digitally Encoded Security System) Description

-This system is digitally encoded to provide you and your snowmobile with the equivalent security as a conventional lock key.
+The tether cord cap has an integrated D.E.S.S. key to provide you and your snowmobile with the equivalent security of a conventional lock key.